jinja2cpp/Jinja2Cpp/README.md

 '**extends**' statement here defines the template to extend.
 Set of '**block**' statements after defines actual filling of the corresponding blocks from the extended template.
 If block from the extended template contains something (like ```namespaced_decls``` from the example above), this content can be rendered with help of '**super()**' function.
 In other case the whole content of the block will be replaced.
 More detailed description of template inheritance feature can be found in [Jinja2 documentation](http://jinja.pocoo.org/docs/2.10/templates/#template-inheritance).

 ## Macros
 Ths sample above violates 'DRY' rule.
 It contains the code which could be generalized.
 And Jinja2 supports features for such kind generalization.
-This feature called '**macros**'.
+This feature called '**macro**'.
 The sample can be rewritten the following way:
 ```c++
 {% macro MethodsDecl(class, access) %}
 {% for method in class.methods | rejectattr('isImplicit') | selectattr('accessType', 'in', access) %}